mysql-client, mysql-client mysql-server, mysql-server, mysql-server mysql-navigator mytop

 MySQL is a common database system used in GNU/Linux.
 It is extensively used as the backend database server for the Apache web server.
 To quote the Debian information about mysql-server:

-Under Debian install the package mysql-client for connecting to a mysql database server (possibly remote).
-To run a database server on your local machine you will need to install mysql-server.
+Under Debian install the package mysql-client, mysql-client for connecting to a mysql database server (possibly remote).
+To run a database server on your local machine you will need to install mysql-server, mysql-server, mysql-server.
 Install mysql-doc for the full documentation for MySQL.

 The package mysql-navigator provides a very effective (but non-GNOME) GUI to MySQL.
 You can manage the MySQL database server using this.
 When started, open a connection to the MySQL server on the local host with user root.
 Most (but not all) admin operations can be performed through the navigator.